eltonplima/blog/_posts/2020-09-01-python-smtpd.markdown

 	Remote addr:('localhost', 25)
 {% endhighlight %}

-You can test with your code or using the classic telnet:
+You can test with your code or using telnet:

 {% highlight shell %}
 $ telnet 192.168.0.145 2500